 “Not Chicken Pot Pie” is a perfect weekday slow cooker family dinner idea I found at The Monthly Lineup.
 It combines chicken, potatoes (we use frozen hash browns instead of fresh), vegetables, cream of chicken soup, and a few spices to create a soup-like meal similar to the insides of a chicken pot pie.
 Serve with crescent rolls or tortilla chips and cheddar cheese on top!
 I absolutely love this recipe because most of the ingredients go straight from my freezer into the slow cooker.
 I usually halve the recipe because it makes plenty.

 Whenever I announce we are having “breakfast for dinner” at home, the kids seem to get excited!
 I like to turn to this family dinner idea if we skipped eggs for breakfast.
 You could do a simple ham and cheese scramble served with fruit and yogurt.
-Or, if you have the time to plan ahead, try a breakfast casserole like this super simple recipe from Kevin & Amanda.
+Or, try a breakfast casserole like this delicious one, which is essentially cheesy potatoes with breakfasts meat.
 I am sure kids would also enjoy a delicious pancake dinner with some breakfast meat and fruit on the side!

 This Shepherds’s Pie recipe from allrecipes is filling and delicious, and it conveniently combines the protein, starch, and veggie into one dish in this family dinner idea.
 Using a bag of pre-chopped or shredded carrots, or a mixed veggie medley from the freezer, makes the recipe even simpler.
 Preparing mashed potatoes is not easy in my book, so to make it a little easier on yourself, you might want to buy some ahead of time from the store.
 Bob Evans mashed potatoes are my favorite!